melt-umn/ableC-lvars/README.md

 ### Things to think about:

 + Does it make sense to free old value in put?
-+ Is it okay to only check threshold set compatibility in debug mode, since it affects determinism?
++ Is it okay to only check threshold set compatibility in debug mode, since it affects determinism? __attribute_constructor to check once before running?

 ## Guide: